 Le Jules Verne, which is a Michelin star-rated restaurant on the second level of the tower.
 The second is named Le 58 which is on the tower’s first level, 58 meters from the ground.

 The absolute top level features a Champagne bar named “Bar A Champagne”.
-You don’t need a fancy name to sell a class of Champagne on the summit of the arguably the world’s most romantic structure.
+You don’t need a fancy name to sell a class of Champagne on the summit of arguably the world’s most romantic structure.

 Beyond that, there are multiple buffets, terrace bars, and even a macaroon bar (makes sense).